raspereza/HighPT/Tau/README.md

 ```

 If variable `mt_1` is specified
-datacards and root file with shapes for statistical inference of tau ID scale factors are produced and placed in the folder `utils.baseFolder/$ERA/datacards_munu/`:
+datacards and root file with shapes for statistical inference of tau ID scale factors are produced and save to the files:
 ```
 utils.baseFolder/$ERA/datacards_munu/munu_$ERA.txt
 utils.baseFolder/$ERA/datacards_munu/munu_$ERA.root